-2. But the other proposition is no less true: the Incarnation was a means to an end.
-Though the early announcements dwell rather on the accomplishment of the Divine purpose in the gift of His Son, we find as the history of Christ proceeds more and more distinct intimations that the Saviour entered the body prepared for Him in order to achieve the reconciliation by an atoning death.
-He who was the Mediator in His incarnate Person, exhibiting in Himself the union of God and mankind, must also be the Mediator in His sacrificial work, effecting or realising that ideal union.
+2. But the other proposition is no less true: the Incarnation was a means to an end

-Incarnation Fundamental.
+Though the early announcements dwell rather on the accomplishment of the Divine purpose in the gift of His Son, we find as the history of Christ proceeds more and more distinct intimations that the Savior entered the body prepared for Him in order to achieve the reconciliation by an atoning death.
+He who was the Mediator in His incarnate Person, exhibiting in Himself the union of God and mankind, must also be the Mediator in His sacrificial work, effecting or realizing that ideal union.
+The Son of man came not to be ministered unto, but to minister, and to give His life a ransom for many.
+1 Hence, when we reach the Epistles we find that the Incarnation is always closely connected with an atoning design: not indeed generally as one stage towards the Atonement, but as essentially connected with it.
+JESUS is not the perfect Savior until He becomes CHRIST